eggjs/egg-schedule/README.md

 [download-image]: https://img.shields.io/npm/dm/egg-schedule.svg?style=flat-square
 [download-url]: https://npmjs.org/package/egg-schedule

-Schedule plugin for egg, support `worker` / `all` schedule type, and can extends by other plugins.
+A schedule plugin for egg.
+It supports two scheduler types, `worker` and `all`, and can be extended by other plugins.

-## Install
+## Installation

 ```bash
 $ npm i egg-schedule --save